sparkslabs/iot-kit/README.md

 The system focusses on the peer-to-peer networking usecase, though there are wider plans.
 The aim is to get local networking and internetworking first before moving that to the next stage.

+It is intended to be very maker friendly:

+* If you can make any simple arduino device you can use IOT-Kit to make it an IOT device.
+* If you can python any python, you can use any IOT-Kit  ased device.

 ## Status : Stable, Continuing Development